 Generally, coronavirus can cause more severe symptoms in people with weakened immune systems, older people, and those with long-term conditions like diabetes, cancer and chronic lung disease.

-Many people with neuromuscular conditions will have been advised to shield during the first wave of Covid 19.
+Many people with neuromuscular conditions will have been shielding for most of the pandemic.
 Amongst those who were not officially advised to shield many have concluded that it was safest to do so anyway.

-The general guidance on protecting yourself from Covid 19 is:
+The general guidance on protecting yourself from Covid 19 remains to:

-For people whose neuromuscular conditions involve respiratory compromise, we would advise a far higher level of caution, including considering a return to shielding if cases are high in your area.
+For people whose neuromuscular conditions involve respiratory compromise, we would advise a higher level of caution, including considering a return to shielding if cases become high in your area.
 In general, we suggest:

 - Strictly follow all government guidelines on restrictions within your area, and if you are concerned about Covid 19, consider exceeding these restrictions